-Description Use this command to map ToS priority value in the IP header of an incoming packet to one of the hardware queues on the Switch.
+Description Use this command to map ToS priority value in the IP header of an incoming class <class_id 0-3> - Specify the hardware queue to which the ToS value is mapped.

-Parameters <value 0-7> - Specifies the ToS value in the IP header to be mapped.
+Parameters < value 0-7> - Specifies the ToS value in the IP header to be mapped.